6.5 Creedmoor vs .308: The Numbers Don't Lie

 The .30-06 went into service with the U.S. Army in 1906, hence the name.
 It was the mainstay rifle during World War I in the M1903 rifle.
 It was then used in the M3 machine gun, and of course, the M1 Garand.

 However, they wanted a case that could deliver comparable performance out of a substantially smaller case.
-The shorter case results in a more compact overall weapon profile (short-action versus long-action).
+The shorter case results in a more compact overall firearm profile (short-action versus long-action).
 In fact, if you think about it, issuing M1903s and M1 Garands to the average sized mail 1906-1945 is pretty amazing; the average height in the early 20th century was around 5’7”.
 A Garand is a huge rifle for guys that size.

 The M1 carbine was much more compact and was paired up with either a 20-round or 30-round magazine which provided a lot of firepower, especially against a K-98 Mauser or a Japanese Type 99.
 However, the .30 carbine, a straight-walled cartridge, leaves a little to be desired in a main battle rifle.